 Keeping things to yourself is not difficult when you have a prenup in place.

-Pros: Through the prenup, you are able to make sure that your privacy in married life in terms of finances and assets is respected.
+Pros: Through the prenup, you are able to make sure that your privacy in your married life in terms of finances and assets, is respected.
 You will get the opportunity to use your finances and assets according to your wishes during the marriage and even after a divorce.
+Plus, you might figure out how to split finances in a marriage.